kha-dinh/my-obsidian/Use-after-Free.md

 # Defenses
 Approaches for preventing use-after-free:
 - [[Secure Allocator]]-based defenses enhance the allocator behaviors to *prevent* use-after-free at the root cause.
-The allocator therefore *implicitly* prevents after-free erros
+The allocator therefore *implicitly* prevents after-free errors.
 	- They can be to be a *drop-in* replacement without recompilation.
 - [[Access Validation (UAF)]]-based techniques instrument the program with code to validate pointer reverences.
 To achieve this, they attach a unique attribute (metadata) to each allocated object.
 When a pointer is dereferenced, the referenced object's validity is checked.
 This requires instrumentation of the pointer references with *explicit checks*.
+- [[Pointer Invalidation]] invalidates pointers when they are freed (make sure that they cannot be used.
+The invalidation can be explicit (setting its value to NULL) or implicit (delay the use of the pointer).
+-